Jtrnb/AtlasDrifter/Dice, Checks and Rolls.md

 - Easy: 10
 #### Dice Pools:
 - Every <span style="font-weight:bold; color:rgb(33, 235, 60)">Stat</span> will have a pool of dice associated with it with the default amount being 2d12.
-- If you have specialization in a <span style="font-weight:bold; color:rgb(33, 235, 60)">Stat</span> its Dice Pool increases to 3d12
-- If you have weakness in a <span style="font-weight:bold; color:rgb(33, 235, 60)">Stat</span> its Dice Pool decreases to 1d12.
 ## Types of Checks:
 #### <span style="font-weight:bold; color:rgb(33, 235, 60)">Stat</span> Checks
 - These checks involve the players <span style="font-weight:bold; color:rgb(33, 235, 60)">Stats</span> and are often used to gather information or take basic actions.
 When making this type of check, the player will look at the given <span style="font-weight:bold; color:rgb(33, 235, 60)">Stat</span> their are rolling for.
 They will then add all relevant modifiers and roll the necessary amount of dice.
 	Ex.
 	- A player needs to roll for Guts.
-They have Guts specialization, meaning they will roll 3d12 instead of 2d12 and keep the 2 highest rolls.
 They roll a 22.
 They will then add their Guts modifier to the roll.
 They have +2 to Guts rolls.
 Their total roll would be their 22 + 2 (their guts modifier) = 24 total.
 	- A player needs to roll for Deception.
-They do not have specialization, they will roll only 2d12.
 They roll a 7.
 Their Deception modifier is - 3.
-Their total roll would be 7 - 4 = 3
+Their total roll would be 7 - 3 = 4
 #### Degrees of Success
 - When a player makes a check, they will try to roll higher than a events Challenge Level (CL).
 Their rolls will have various degrees of success based on their roll.
 These range from:
 	- Total Success: The player does the desired action without consequence